 In response to the coronavirus pandemic, Tom Ferry has launched a new training program for real estate professionals that includes weekly webinars, marketing and business plans, tips for negotiating with and keeping clients calm and strategies for operating a business remotely.
 Monthly cost of the program starts at $99 and participants have no obligation to subscribe beyond one month if they so choose.
 The program is currently set to run for four months, but Ferry has also stated that he’ll provide the service for as long as necessary.

-Leader’s Edge, which has been offering agent and management training for over 20 years, has available 16 hours of training videos, notes, scripts and templates for agents and brokers at a current rate of $125 for single agents with the promo code HALFOFF.
+Leader’s Edge, which has been offering agent and management training for over 20 years, has available 16 hours of training videos, notes, scripts and templates for agents and brokers at a current one-time fee of $249.99 and a monthly fee of $9.99.
 The company’s Agent Success App, currently being offered for free, also provides agents with trackable daily and monthly activities to help them achieve their income goals.
-Leader’s Edge also provides virtual group and one-on-one coaching sessions starting at $95 per month.

 Although Realtor Magazine’s archived webinars are now a few years old (the oldest go back as far as 2009), many of them are still relevant to today’s real estate professional.
 The magazine has compiled several webinars from different sources like Keller Williams, Freddie Mac and The Entrust Group, that cover topics from how to modernize your business to tips for converting online leads.
 These webinars are all available for free.